Introduction

 Tips for Hiring

-- Get Multiple Quotes: Obtain at least three quotes from different contractors to compare pricing and services.
+- Get Multiple Quotes: Always solicit bids from at least three different general contractors to compare pricing and services.
+This helps ensure you're getting a competitive rate for your project.